-Students have a lifetime limit of 12 full time semesters or equivalent to receive a Pell Grant.
-This lifetime limit applies no matter when a student received the first Pell award.
+Students have a lifetime eligibility limit of 12 full time semesters or equivalent to receive a Pell Grant.
+This lifetime eligibility limit applies no matter when a student received the first Pell award.

 If your financial needs change during the academic year after you apply, you may submit your new information for consideration; contact the Financial Aid Office to see how.

 The following video presentation is very helpful (courtesy of the University of California, Santa Barbara):